linen-app/artis/README.md

 export ETH_KEYSTORE=<path to a folder with json keystore file>
 export ETH_PASSWORD=<path to a file with password to your keystore file>
 ```

+Please don't forget to logout and log back in to start using seth after the installation.

 ### Steps

 All commands in a code block can be executed in bash shell